romenrg/evergreen-skills-developers/README.md

  * Deadlock
  * Mutual exlusion

+---

-This work is released under the terms specified in this [license file](LICENSE.md), based on MIT License.
+_This work is released under the terms specified in this [license file](LICENSE.md), based on MIT License._